 We call them “National Geographic Moments.”
 They are the times we get to experience a unique and exotic culture, something you see in the pages of the iconic magazine but never expect to see in real life.
-During our four day stay in the Tana Toraja in central Sulawesi, we had one continuous NG moment that allowed us to experience some of the most unique funeral ceremonies on Earth.
+During our four-day stay in the Tana Toraja in central Sulawesi, we had one continuous Nat Geo moment that allowed us to experience some of the most unique funeral ceremonies on Earth.

 Note: I previously wrote a post about a visit to a funeral with photos and descriptions of the brutal animal sacrifices.
 This post will not show or discuss any animal sacrifice, so vegetarians and animal lovers can read on without fear.